gihubme/mb2g-release-plugin/README.md

 - To create official and bugfix releases on packagecloud

-    1. run maven verify and deploy either for minor or major version change
+    1. run maven verify and deploy either for minor or major version change (scripts/minor.sh or scripts/major.sh)

 ###### NOT USED ANYMORE